ShobhitPanwar/Digital_Portfolio/README.md

 I am a highly motivated and accomplished post-graduate student specializing in AI with a strong background in telecom and datacom domains.
 With 3.5 years of experience in software development, I bring a wealth of industry expertise to complement my academic achievements.
 Possessing a GPA of 4.9 out of 5, I am actively seeking co-op/full-time opportunities in the telecom industry where I can leverage my extensive knowledge in telecom, datacom, and AI, along with my development expertise.
 Proficient in machine learning, data analysis, protocol development, and software engineering, I am poised to contribute to the success of a telecom company by driving innovation and enhancing efficiency.
 My proven track record in collaborative teamwork and the ability to develop cutting-edge solutions make me a valuable asset in the pursuit of excellence in the telecom domain.
 Intellectually curious – will look at things critically and ask new questions.

 ## Skills
-Machine learning, Deep Learning, NLP, NLTK, SVM, KNN, linear regression, decision trees, random forest, logistic regression, ANN, CNN, PyTorch
+Machine learning, Deep Learning, NLP, NLTK, SVM, KNN, linear regression, decision trees, random forest, logistic regression, ANN, CNN, PyTorch <br>
-Data Visualization, Data Science, Data Processing, TensorFlow, scikit-learn, pandas, SciPy C, C++, Python, Git, GitHub, Microsoft Azure, AWS, Tableau, SQL Linux, Windows, Agile Methodology, SDLC, OOPs, Cloud Solutions Computer Vision, High-Performance Computing, Virtual Machines, Cloud Services
+Data Visualization, Data Science, Data Processing, TensorFlow, scikit-learn, pandas, SciPy <br>
+C, C++, Python, Git, GitHub, Microsoft Azure, AWS, Tableau, SQL Linux, Windows, Agile Methodology, SDLC, OOPs, Cloud Solutions Computer Vision, High-Performance Computing, Virtual Machines, Cloud Services